ajesamann/scrub/README.md

 evenly-<direction>
 ```

-Let's look at some examples.
+Let's look at some examples:

 ```html
 <!-- This container will move all children to the center of the column -->